markstringer-dti/markstringer-dti.github.io/dti.md

 It wasn't the kind of meeting that I liked.
 It wasn't an Agile meeting.
 There wasn't just one kind of thing that we were talking about.
 It was more free-form and rambling than that.
 But it was with the chairman of the company, and this project was his baby, so I didn't feel I could interrupt too much.
 The meeting ran long.
 As meetings that don't have a single specified purpose and aren't time-boxed and aren't facilitated by someone who cares about these things are wont to do.
 But then, just when I was hoping that the meeting was going to be over.
 Just when the chairman gave me hope by saying "Right then!", he snatched it away.
 Instead he said "Let's go round the table and I want you to promise me that the actions that you've been given will be done in time for the next meeting."

 What?
 Promise?
-I could hear the other members of the team around the (virtual, phone) table solemnly committing to do the actions that had been written down with their name against them.
+I could hear the other members of the team around the virtual, conference phone table solemnly committing to do actions.
+These had been captured during the meeting and written down with team members names against them.
 What was I going to do when he got around to me?

 I knew that the actions that had my name against them were vague.
 I knew that I could probably fudge and say that they were done by the next time we had a meeting.
-At the same time, I knew that some of the things that the other members of the team were committing to, they either had no chance of doing by the next time we met, or simply no idea whether they could do them or not.
+At the same time, I knew that something else.
+I knew some members of the team were commiting to things they had no business committing to.
+Either they had no chance of doing them by the next time we met, or they simply no idea whether they could do them or not.
+They weren't commiting because they thought they could do the tasks.
+There were commiting because the wanted to avoid the difficult situation they would be in if they refused to commit.

 Also, in the back of my mind, were some things I'd been hearing about how this guy, Mr Chairman, was working with the rest of the team.
 He himself worked from home most of the time and got up at 4 am.
-I had vaguely heard discussions in the stand up that he'd been getting some of the other, younger members of the team to have meetings at 5 am and had also been encouraging people to work through the night to meet his deadlines.
+I had vaguely heard some worrying discussions in the stand up meeting.
+HGe'd been getting some of the other, younger members of the team to have meetings at 5 am.
+He had also been encouraging people to work through the night to meet his deadlines.

 You know what?
 Fuck that.